c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view"></a><a name="ctor"></a>accelerator_view

-Initialisiert eine neue Instanz der accelerator_view-Klasse, indem ein vorhandenes Objekt kopiert wird. `accelerator_view`
+Initialisiert eine neue Instanz der accelerator_view-Klasse, indem ein vorhandenes-Objekt kopiert wird `accelerator_view` .

 ### <a name="syntax"></a>Syntax